-Public school regulations apply to all public school students, all public schools, all local public school systems in Maryland, and alternative education programs and schools operated by local school systems (juvenile institutions, nonpublic special education schools, the Maryland School for the Blind, and the Maryland School for the Deaf), which public school students are attending.
-Public school student means a student enrolled in a local public school system and attending a public school, an alternative education program or alternative school operated by a local school system, a juvenile institution, a nonpublic special education school, the Maryland School for the Blind, or the Maryland School for the Deaf.
+Public school regulations apply to all public school students, all public schools, all local public school systems in Maryland, and alternative education programs and schools operated by local school systems (juvenile institutions, nonpublic special education schools, the Maryland School for the Blind, the Maryland School for the Deaf, and The SEED School of Maryland), which public school students are attending.
+Public school student means a student enrolled in a local public school system and attending a public school, an alternative education program or alternative school operated by a local school system, a juvenile institution, a nonpublic special education school, the Maryland School for the Blind, the Maryland School for the Deaf, or The SEED School of Maryland.
 Data from public school students attending for less than a full academic year (alternative education programs operated by local school systems, juvenile institutions, nonpublic special education schools, the Maryland School for the Deaf, or the Maryland School for the Blind) shall be included in the performance reports of the sending LEA.
-Data from public school students attending for a full academic year alternative schools operated by local school systems, juvenile institutions, nonpublic special education schools, the Maryland School for the Deaf, or the Maryland School for the Blind shall be included in the performance reports of the attending school.
+Data from public school students attending for a full academic year alternative schools operated by local school systems, juvenile institutions, nonpublic special education schools, the Maryland School for the Deaf, the Maryland School for the Blind, or The SEED School of Maryland shall be included in the performance reports of the attending school.